ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 A `docker-compose.yml` file is used to define a build a multi-container application.
 This type of application would be useful in a microservice architecture.
 Think of Amazon for example: their online shopping service is composed of many smaller services.
 They have services dedicated to accounts, their product catalog, carts, orders, and more.
 All of these microservices come together to provide a complete online shopping service.
 In general, it is good practice to isolate each individual process to their own container, so that a failure in one process does not affect another.

-For our purposes, since most classes don't require multiple containers, we are using `docker-compose.yml` to make it easy to build and take down containers with a simple command (`docker compose up` and `docker compose down`).
+For our purposes, since most classes don't require multiple containers, we are using `docker-compose.yml` to make it easy to build and take down containers with a simple command (`docker compose up` and `docker compose down`) This only applies to those who wish to use Docker locally and work on their own machines.

 ---